LexiFi/dead_code_analyzer/README.md

 ## Testing

 To run the tests use `make check`.
-For each subset of the tests a file `<subset>.out` is generated, containg the output of the execution on it.
+For each subset of the tests a file `<subset>.out` is generated, containing the output of the execution on it.

 To run a subset of the tests call `make -C check <subset>`.